cvhbsk/streamlit_chatbot/README.md

 -----

-## 🚀 Usage Flow
+## 🚀 Application Flow

-The application follows a linear, four-step process for problem resolution:
+The application follows a conditional, multi-step process for problem resolution:

 1.  **Initial Input (Step 1):** User describes the hardware issue.
-2.  **Refinement/Confirmation (Step 2/2.5):** If the statement is complex, the bot asks follow-up questions.
-The user confirms the final problem summary.
+    *   **If the statement is clear:** The bot skips to Step 3.
+    *   **If the statement is vague:** The bot proceeds to Step 2.
+2.  **Refinement & Confirmation (Steps 2 & 2.5):** The bot asks a series of LLM-generated follow-up questions.
+After gathering details, it presents a synthesized summary for user confirmation ('Yes'/'No').
-3.  **Diagnosis Confirmation (Step 3):** The bot displays the most probable **Cause** and pre-selects it in a multiselect.
-The user can adjust this list of causes before proceeding.
+3.  **Diagnosis Confirmation (Step 3):** The bot displays the most probable **Cause** and pre-selects it in a multiselect form.
+The user can add or remove causes from this list and confirm their selection.
+4.  **Resolution Check (Step 3.5):** The bot presents a final case summary and a comprehensive list of suggested actions based on all confirmed causes.
+The user is prompted to try these actions and report the outcome.
+    *   **If the issue is resolved:** The chat ends successfully (Step 5).
+    *   **If the issue persists:** The user is directed to the final escalation step.
-4.  **Case Creation Form (Step 4):** Displays the final suggested action and collects mandatory contact information for case escalation to a human agent.
+5.  **Case Creation Form (Step 4):** A form appears, pre-filled with the final case summary.
+The user must provide contact and product details to submit the case to a human agent.
+6.  **Submission Complete (Step 5):** The bot confirms case creation and the chat is closed.

 -----